BBurgarella/PyFFTDMA/README.md

 - The fith the resolution
 - the last one is a seed for the random variables in the generation

-The DMA is handled by the DMA class a DMA is defined by:
+The DMA is handled by the DMA class.
+A DMA is defined by:
   - A scan type (Frequency or temperature): "F" for frequency, "T" for a temperature scan
   - A frequency sample in the form of a list [F0,Ffin,Multiplication between two points]
   - A Material (see the material class in the code)